 We believe we are fully compliant with all material NYSE corporate governance standards, to the extent possible for a Dutch company listed on Euronext Paris, Borsa Italiana, as well as the NYSE.
 Two of our Supervisory Board members with affiliations to our largest shareholder, ST Holding, and its French and Italian state-controlled shareholders, are non-voting observers on our Audit Committee.
-Because we are a Dutch company, our Audit Committee is an advisory committee, and reports to the Supervisory Board, and our shareholders must approve the selection of our statutory auditors.
-Our Audit Committee has established a Charter outlining its duties and responsibilities with respect to our monitoring our accounting, auditing, financial reporting and appointment, retention and oversight of our external auditors.
-Our Audit Committee will establish procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters, and the confidential anonymous submission by employees of the Company regarding questionable accounting or auditing matters by July 31, 2005.
-Within thirty days thereafter, one of our executive officers will be required to provide a written affirmation of our compliance with NYSE standards as applicable to non-U.S. companies like ST.
+Because we are a Dutch company, the Audit Committee is an advisory committee, which reports to the Supervisory Board, and our shareholders must approve the selection of our statutory auditors.
+Our Audit Committee has established a charter outlining its duties and responsibilities with respect to the monitoring of our accounting, auditing, financial reporting and the appointment, retention and oversight of our external auditors.
+In 2005, in compliance with NYSE requirements, our Audit Committee established procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters, and the confidential anonymous submission by employees of the Company regarding questionable accounting or auditing matters.
+These procedures were approved by our Supervisory Board and implemented under the responsibility of our Managing Board.
+Thereupon, our chief executive officer provided a written affirmation of our compliance with NYSE standards as applicable to non-U.S. companies like ST.